Reader Marilyn asks:

 18. Think of your job as a job.

 Don’t apologize for keeping a thorough work routine.
 Don’t feel guilty for turning down a friend for coffee because you have work to do.
-Just as you’d have those limits with a paycheck-earning job, so you need to create boundaries with your job at home.
-It’s a job.
-Make it a priority, and do what you can to excel in your vocation.
+Even if your work at home doesn’t earn a paycheck, you need to create boundaries with your job .Photo by Chris Scott

 19. Have intentional down time.